hacdias/hacdias.com/content/posts/2023/07/03/an-update-to-my-digid-saga-and-drivers-licenses/index.md

 lastmod: 2023-07-07T10:35:49+01:00
 categories:
   - articles
+syndication:
+  - https://fosstodon.org/@hacdias/110651139023843183
 tags:
+  - bureaucracy
   - government
   - infrastructure
-syndication:
-  - https://fosstodon.org/@hacdias/110651139023843183
 ---

 Some time ago, I [wrote an article](/2022/11/08/issues-with-digid-as-foreigner/) where I essentially complained and layed out the issues I have had with the Dutch digital identification (DigiD) system as a foreigner.
 In the meanwhile, there have been a few minor updates, and some other things that changed in my understanding.
 Hence, this new article.